 US-Based Vs. Offshore Virtual Assistants

-Among virtual assistant services with the same model and skills offered, there is still a significant range in costs based on location.
+Among virtual assistant services offering the same model and skills, there is still a significant range in costs based on location.
 For example, a freelance virtual assistant in India might charge $7 per hour while an assistant with comparable skills in the United States may charge $40 per hour.

 This includes: